🇮🇱🇬🇧

 Explore the book

-Who Is This Therapy For?
+Who Is Art Therapy for Adults For?

 The therapy is suitable for adults of all ages, even without prior experience in drawing or art.
 It may be especially fitting for those experiencing: